jkyberneees/low-http-server/README.md

 - [node http cluster](demos/cluster-node-http.js): 87729.42 reqs/s
 - [node http](demos/basic-node-http.js): 65807.49 reqs/s

 Take note that low-http-server does not clusterize on anything [besides reasonably recent versions of Linux kernel](https://github.com/uNetworking/uWebSockets.js/issues/214#issuecomment-547589050).
+You may deploy several instances listening on different IPs and being proxied (e.g. by nginx) as a workaround.

+Clusterization could be possibly implemented, as soon as uWebSockets.js gets support for listening to a socket.

 ## Known limitations
 - Limited compatibility with Node.js standard interface.